 There are few better places to while away an evening in old Plaka than at the Plaka Hotel roof garden.
 The atmosphere is cosy and non-pretentious.
-Sink into one of the comfy chairs on the terrace, while you admire some of the oldest sites in civilization.
+Sink into one of the comfy chairs on the terrace, while you admire the view.

 Bios, Exploring Urban Culture